Cyclone Sose

 Tropical Cyclone Sose was a moderate storm system that chiefly impacted the island nation of Vanuatu in early April 2001.
-The developing cyclone was first detected on April 3, while situated well to the northeast of Vanuatu.
+The developing cyclone was first detected on 3 April, while situated well to the northeast of Vanuatu.
 As atmospheric conditions became more conducive to intensification, the disturbance gradually consolidated as it drifted toward the west-southwest.
-After receiving the name Sose on April 5, the cyclone was driven southeastward, passing just west of Espiritu Santo and neighboring islands.
+After receiving the name Sose on 5 April, the cyclone was driven southeastward, passing just west of Espiritu Santo and neighboring islands.
 Although it never made landfall, Sose was particularly expansive, producing a wide area of gale-force winds.
-The cyclone peaked in strength between April 7 and 8 with maximum 10-minute sustained winds of 110 km/h and 1-minute sustained winds of 130 km/h, placing it at Category 2 intensity on the Australian tropical cyclone intensity scale.
-Ultimately, stronger wind shear and an increasingly hostile upper-air pattern took their toll on the cyclone as it progressed due south; Sose lost tropical characteristics to the northeast of Norfolk Island by April 12.
+The cyclone peaked in strength between 7 and 8 April with maximum 10-minute sustained winds of 110 km/h and 1-minute sustained winds of 130 km/h, placing it at Category 2 intensity on the Australian tropical cyclone intensity scale.
+Ultimately, stronger wind shear and an increasingly hostile upper-air pattern took their toll on the cyclone as it progressed due south; Sose lost tropical characteristics to the northeast of Norfolk Island by 12 April.
 The extratropical remnants of Sose continued into the Tasman Sea.

 Occurring just two months after Cyclone Paula affected Vanuatu, Sose compounded the damage already done by the previous storm, especially to crops and farmlands.
 Throughout the island chain, two people died to the storm.
 Roadways were blocked by debris and floodwaters, while schools and classrooms on several islands were damaged or ruined.
 The storm destroyed about 200 homes around the nation and damaged many more, particularly on southern Espiritu Santo.
 The storm's large fetch generated enormous swells as far away as Australia's Eastern Seaboard, where surfers took advantage of the abnormally intense conditions and two swimmers drowned.
 On Maré Island in New Caledonia, a man was swept away by a large wave and presumed dead.
 The storm later produced torrential rainfall and strong winds over the North Island of New Zealand, sparking damaging freshwater floods and downing trees and power lines.
 Hazardous driving conditions in the Waikato region led to a fatal traffic accident in which three people died.
 Another individual drowned in a swollen river.
 Sose reportedly contributed to coastal flooding as far away as Tonga.
 In all, Sose killed nine people; total monetary damage is unknown.
 As a result of the storm's destruction, its name was later retired.